MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

    cd azure-openai/Labfiles/03-prompt-engineering
     ```

-    Applications for both C# and Python have been provided, as well as a text files that provide the prompts.
-Both apps feature the same functionality.

-    Open the built-in code editor, and you can observe the prompt files that you'll be using in `prompts`.
-Use the following command to open the lab files in the code editor.
+7. Open the built-in code editor by running the following command:

     ```bash
     code .
     ```

+8. In the code editor, expand the **prompts** folder and review text files containing the the prompts that your application will submit to the model.

 ## Configure your application

 For this exercise, you'll complete some key parts of the application to enable using your Azure OpenAI resource.
+Applications for both C# and Python have been provided.
+Both apps feature the same functionality.

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.